What is KlezNorth?

 In 2017 we welcomed Deborah Strauss back to KlezNorth, this time with husband and musical partner, Jeff Warschauer (The Strauss/Warschauer Duo) .
 Deborah and Jeff were perfectly complemented by Susi Evans from both She’Koyokh and the London Klezmer Quartet.

 Each year starts as soon as the previous year’s Kleznorth is completed.
-The organising committee, Phil Tomlinson (chair), Judy Sherwood, Sue Cooper, Andrew Gardiner, Ian Stern, Keith Lander, Fiona Frank and Aisha Walker starts by reviewing the vent.
+The organising committee, Phil Tomlinson (chair), Judy Sherwood, Sue Cooper, Andrew Gardiner, Ian Stern, Keith Lander, Fiona Frank and Aisha Walker starts by reviewing the event.
 We then plan tutors and workshops for the next KlezNorth.
 The music, dance and song workshops are always supplemented with talks, films, a Saturday night “tish” , and other windows into Yiddish culture.

 The full range of workshops and workshop leaders will be announced as the programme is finalised.
 However, the most important contributors are those who come and participate, share, listen and learn.
 Kleznorth is the participants.